 Many of the architects featured during the tours are mentioned again and again as the architects that built Palm Springs.
 If I wasn’t familiar with them through the photographic work of Julius Shulman, I heard about them so often that by the end of the week I couldn’t forget the name.
 It was interesting to learn that in part, it is because of the photography of Julius Shulman that many of these architects are well known and their buildings still stand.
 Others did not have the privilege of having their work documented in this manner.
 Still little is known of Walter S. White, an architect who worked in Palm Desert and created beautiful low income housing and experimented with different roof shapes.
 Volker M. Welter, Professor at the Department of History of Art & Architecture, UCSB gave a lecture on White’s work making note on how little attention White has been given in the Modernist era of Palm Springs.
 His lecture felt like an initial dialogue to be continued as more research on White’s archives is necessary and a book on White’s work is forthcoming.
 I look forward to reading that.

 Although this post was long over due, it feels as if I am still hung up on these designers and architects and I haven’t quite moved forward from the experience of traveling to Palm Springs.
 It is the problem with history isn’t it.
 More often then not you realize you are just scratching the surface.
 I think what intrigues me the most is how an era was defined by design, yet how contemporary some of these designs feel.
 The importance of preservation was key throughout the trip.
 I’m sure I’ll continue to mention the value of this trip to Palm Springs throughout other posts, it was a lot to process.
-For more images check out the Gallery and follow my Instagram account @lini_bellini and email me with any questions.
+For more images check out my Instagram account @the_empty_apartment and email me with any questions.
 Thanks for the read!

 If you enjoyed this post read about my second visit to Palm Springs for Modernism Week in P.S.
 I love you More